 Preview: Into the Mist

-Barely pausing, Cheyenne snatched her phone off the kitchen counter where she'd left it, marched back through the house and out the door.
+Barely pausing, Cheyenne snatched her phone off the kitchen counter where she'd left it, marched back through the house, and walked out the door.

 It would seem amazing to her later how quickly it happened.
-No more than three seconds of frozen silence at the sight that greeted her as, like Eve, her eyes were opened and she was given the knowledge, followed by maybe seven more before she was walking back out again.
+No more than three seconds of frozen silence at the sight that greeted her as, like Eve, her eyes were opened and she was given the knowledge, followed by maybe seven more before she was leaving again.
 Ten seconds, and her life was over.

 Rounding the front of the car, she registered a blur of movement off to the side and heard her neighbor Susan call out, “Hey stranger!”